jamesplease/api-pls/packages/example/README.md

   have defined.
 You'll need to do this one time before you can start up the API.
 2. `npm run reset` - This resets the database you've specified by wiping all of the data inside of it.
 This lets you start anew.
-3. `npm run` - Start up the API webserver.
+3. `npm run start` - Start up the API webserver.

 That's all there is to it!